Biological Semiconductors: Frontiers

-Related to this, are patterns found in semiconductors and superconductors, which resemble Turing patterns.
-Turing patterns can include stripes, hexagonal arrangement of spots, and hexagonal superlattices (Y Lang 2006).
-Overall 7 patterns of morphogenesis have been evidenced.
-N Tompkins 2014.
+This finding may have a relationship to the patterns found in semiconductors and superconductors, which resemble Turing patterns (which can include stripes, hexagonal arrangement of spots, and hexagonal superlattices Y Lang 2006), N Tompkins 2014.)

 Patterns in reaction diffusion (self organising) modelling might assist with understanding semi and superconducting system.
-Similar wave patterns to those found in the BZ model appear in many other reaction diffusion systems having the same dynamic behaviour.
-For some values of the parameters, the BZ reaction (which includes a negative feedback loop via organic free radicals) and PP models also behave as excitable systems.
-The main feature of this kind of system is the way they respond to perturbations.
-There exists a threshold value, such as if the perturbation goes above it, the system reaches the fixed point only after a long excursion in the phase space… The propagation of the excitation through neighboring points, coupled diﬀusively, generates traveling pulses.
-In two dimensions there are circular propagating waves.
-M Cecini 2003.
 Vortices in a flow have significant effect on front propagation, in particular a moving vortex tends to pin and drag a front.
 If a chain of vortices oscillates periodically (e.g forced by an external perturbation) mode locking often occurs.
 Mode locked results in faceted fronts that line up along the general direction of the underlying vortex array.
 J R Boehmer 2008.

 In addition, the relationship between reaction diffusion patterning and superconducting may be related to the finding that a map of entanglement entropy of a superconducting qubit that, over time, comes to strongly resemble that of classical dynamics—the regions of entanglement in the quantum map resemble the regions of chaos on the classical map.
 The islands of low entanglement in the quantum map are located in the places of low chaos on the classical map.
 “And, it turns out that thermalization is the thing that connects chaos and entanglement.
 It turns out that they are actually the driving forces behind thermalization’.
 S Fernandez 2016.